hanami/guides/content/v2.2/database/relations.md

 end
 ```

 The first argument to `schema` is your table name.
-You can alias this within ROM using the `:as` keyword.
+You can alias this within ROM using the `as:` keyword.

 This should be your starting point in most cases, and you can usually leave it as-is.